Why is it so hard to express your feelings?

 Golden says an important step in feeling more comfortable with your feelings and opening up about those feelings is identifying the cause of your difficulties.
-There are plenty of reasons that may explain why it’s so hard for you to open up, but there are a few specific possibilities, which tend to lie at the roots.
-He explains these possibilities below:
+There are plenty of reasons that may explain why it’s so hard for you to open up, but there are a few specific possibilities:

-1) Difficulty in knowing exactly how we feel.
+1) You don’t know exactly how you feel.
 “For example, you may feel hurt, but it’s helpful to be more precise.
 Ask yourself if you’re experiencing feelings such as sadness, rejection, disrespect, or shame.
 Clarifying your feelings helps you connect with yourself, the values you have, and those you wish to live by.
 Similarly, stating your specific feelings increases the likelihood of being understood by others.”

-2) Feeling that you’re the only one who has such feelings.
+2) You feel that you’re the only one who has such feelings.
 “Regardless of how different you feel than other people, remember that feelings are a part of being human.
 You are not alone.”

 4) You may not be sure which feelings to trust.
 “Some of our feelings are influenced by our own knee-jerk conclusions or expectations regarding an event.
 So, yes, it may help to take a moment to pause before sharing all of your feelings.”

 Once you’ve explored why you have such a hard time opening up, you can work on doing so more effectively and confidently.
 Here are a few tips, which will prove to help you feel more comfortable about expressing your feelings: